Last Updated: Aug 07, 2025 Views: 320

 • The instructor was incorrect concerning an objective fact within the discipline, and this error affected the student’s final grade.

-The student's grade appeal is reviewed by the Academic Issues Liaison in the Student Affairs Department.
-If the Academic Issues Liaison finds that the evidence supports a possible error, they will seek a recommended resolution from the leadership of the appropriate college.
-This recommended outcome represents a final decision on the student's grade appeal.
+Once the complaint has been determined eligible for review by the Resolution Center, the student's Academic Resolution Request is reviewed by the Academic Resolution Specialist in the Student Affairs Department.
+If the Academic Resolution Specialist finds that the evidence supports a possible error, they will seek a recommended resolution from the leadership of the appropriate college.

 For a more detailed explanation of the Grade Appeal process, see the UAGC Faculty Handbook